aimms/how-to/Articles/362/362-multi-timezone.rst

 Potential actions:

 #.
-There is a globe in the far right lower corner marked with a orange rectangle.
+There is a globe in the far right lower corner marked with an orange rectangle.
     This is the time zone selector, and it allows you to select the time zone for viewing data.

 #.
 Reading data is activated by the book icon in the green rectangle.